AhmetZamanis/KaggleStoreSales/ReportPart1.md

-- The random forest did a better job of adjusting to some spikes and troughs especially at the start of 2017, possibly because it is able to select features and find interactions between predictors.
+- The random forest did a better job of adjusting to some spikes and troughs especially at the start of 2017, possibly because it is able to model non-linear relationships and find interactions between predictors.

 - Still, certain large spikes are partially unaccounted for, especially the sharp recovery after January 1st, and the spikes at the start of